appirio-tech/cs-website-cms/README.md

 new site, fork this repo and get started!

 You can see the Code Climate metrics at [cloudspokes/cs-website-cms](https://codeclimate.com/github/cloudspokes/cs-website-cms)

+## Database.com

+While our front end is a rails application, most of the datastore and logic resides within our [Database.com org](http://database.com/).
+You can POST your CloudSpokes membername and password to the https://cs-api-sandbox.herokuapp.com/v1/accounts/authenticate endpoint and it will return an access token that you can use for subsequent calls to our API (passed in the header) or directly to database.com using the [databasedotcom gem](https://github.com/heroku/databasedotcom).
+There are also a couple of rake tasks that will return an access token for you for testing.

+## CloudSpokes API

+We will be using our [new API](https://github.com/cloudspokes/cs-api) with this project so please check out the repo for info.
+There's not a ton of documentation at this time so you may need to check out the source code comments for samples or the specs (using VCR).

+If your code is making any "destructive calls" (create, update, delete) with the new API, you will need to pass an API Key in the header of each request.
+Please email support@cloudspokes.com with the subject "Sandbox API Key Request" and we'll generate a key for you that will be good for all future challenges of this type.

+## Environment Variables

+If any of your code requires direct calls to Database.com (e.g., pub/sub with faye) then you will need to setup the following environment variables.
+Please contact support@cloudspokes.com with the subject "Sandbox Envirnmental Variables Request" and we'll send them to you for all future challenges of this type.

+DATABASEDOTCOM_CLIENT_ID
+DATABASEDOTCOM_CLIENT_SECRET
+SFDC_PUBLIC_USERNAME
+SFDC_PUBLIC_PASSWORD

 ## Local Development